A Guide to Visiting Gellert Baths, Budapest’s Stunning Art Nouveau Thermal Baths

 You can absolutely chat while you’re in the baths — plenty of locals come here to catch up or play floating chess with friends while soaking their cares away! — but it is generally frowned upon if your chatter is disruptive to the calming ambience of the space.

-This is a place people come to relax and rejuvenate themselves, so do try to keep your voice to a minimum, especially if you’re visiting in a group.
+This is a place where people come to relax and rejuvenate themselves, so do try to keep your voice to a minimum, especially if you’re visiting in a group.

 YOUR WRISTBAND IS THE KEY TO EVERYTHING